Short Inca Trail Machu Picchu – Itinerary

 It’s always better to contact us directly and confirm with our team before you book.
 Once you are ready, please fill in our Booking Form and pay the Deposit of $200 USD per person.
 Our office will email you back that day with your confirmation.
 We always send out confirmations, so if you don’t hear from us, check your spam or contact our office and we will resend them.

-We are so excited to take you on the Inca Trail and thank you for choosing us and traveling with us in Cusco – Peru.
+We are so excited to take you on the 2 day Inca trail and thank you for choosing us and traveling with us in Cusco – Peru.